jnightingale3/sewer/writeup.md

 We further analysed the effect of local geography on linear model results.
-In all high-ranked linear models, interceptor identity exhibits a small but statistically significant effect of on sewage temperature, while manhole identity was not a significant predictor.
+In all high-ranked linear models, interceptor identity exhibits a small but statistically significant effect on sewage temperature, while manhole identity was not a significant predictor.
 Nonetheless, the effect size of either manhole and interceptor identity is small, and we do not consider local geographic effects further.

 ### Sewage temperature (mST/W), air temperature (mAT/W), and sewer blockage frequency (SSB/W)